SproutTechnology/sprout-roots/README.md

 ## Gut-feeling-guided growth

 Sprout was founded by a group of people that wants to work together, to make use of our chemistry.
-But Sprout today is not tour final form.
+But Sprout today is not our final form.
 We want to expand our capabilities with new people, ideas and perspectives.
 That's where you come in, evolving Sprout into an even better version.

 Our aim is to renew ourselves, trying new things.
 This means we'll fail sometimes, and that's okay!
-Failure means learning - and that's how we improve, as individuals and as an organisation.
-We share experiences, setbacks and triumphs to push and inspire eachother to move forward.
+Failure means learning - and that's how we improve, as individuals and as an organization.
+We share experiences, setbacks and triumphs to push and inspire each other to move forward.

-In whatever way we grow or change, we'll keep our core values close and use our "gut-feeling" to guide our way.
+In whatever way we grow or change, we'll keep our **roots** close and use our "gut-feeling" to guide our way.
+If something doesn't check all of our boxes - we'll pass.
+But if it feels right, we'll go for it!

 ## Commitment is doing that extra thing